Axway-API-Management-Plus/apim-cli-github-action/README.md

 # Axway APIM-CLI GitHub Action

-This action helps them use the Axway APIM CLI in a GitHub Actions workflow.
-You can import APIs, applications, organizations, and users into an API manager based on a specified directory structure.
+This action helps you to use the [Axway APIM CLI](https://github.com/Axway-API-Management-Plus/apim-cli) in a GitHub Actions workflow.
+You can import APIs, Applications, Organizations, and Users into an API-Manager in Batch-Mode based on a specified directory structure.

-Alternatively, you can call the APIM CLI directly according to your needs.
+Additionally, you can call the APIM CLI directly with a given command according to your needs.

 ## Inputs